maksimdrachov/zephyr-rtos-tutorial/README.md

 This project is under active development, if you want to participate - please read the [Contribution guide](docs/Contributions.md).

-A website version of this tutorial can also be found [here](https://maksimdrachov.github.io/zephyr-rtos-tutorial).
+A web version of this tutorial can also be found [here](https://maksimdrachov.github.io/zephyr-rtos-tutorial).

 ## Table of Contents